TruebitProtocol/truebit-eth/README.md

 One can retrieve the list of input files by plugging `bundleID` into the [`getFileList`](#Managing-bundles) method.
 The final 3 return outputs are as follows.

-* 6: address `owner`: the address of the Task Owner smart contract (if any)
+* 6: address `owner`: the address of the Task Owner's smart contract (if any)
-* 7: address `submitter`: the address of the "human" Task Submitter's address (may be the same as Task Owner)
+* 7: address `submitter`: the address of the "human" Task Submitter's address (may be same as Task Owner)
-* 8: address `selectedSolver`: the address of the Solver that performed the tax
+* 8: address `selectedSolver`: the address of the Solver that performs the task
+* 9: bytes32 `currentGame`: gameID for current verification game (if any)
+* 10: uint8 `state`: task progress.
+7 = successfully finalized, 8 = terminated with error

-When calling `taskParameters` from web3.js, the created dictionary will außtomatically contain the above parameter names as attributes.
+When calling `taskParameters` from web3.js, the created dictionary will automatically contain the above parameter names as attributes.

 ```solidity
 function getSolverUploads(bytes32 tid) external view returns (bytes32[] memory);
 ```
-Return the verified outputs uploaded by the Solver for task `tid` as a list of fileID's.
+`getSolverUploads` returns the verified outputs uploaded by the Solver for task `tid` as a list of fileID's.
+Note that the Merkle root returned by [`getRoot`](Reading-file-data) is authoritative, whereas the content address returned by [`getIpfsHash`](Reading-file-data) or [`getContractCode`](Reading-file-data) is just a hint.
+Thus, when downloading an output from IPFS or a contract file, one should also compute its [Merkle root](#getRoot) to confirm correctness.  [`getBytesData`](Reading-file-data) is always authoritative.

 ```solidity
 function getVerifierList(bytes32 tid) external view returns (address[] memory);
 ```
-Return a list of Verifiers who checked task `tid`.
+`getVerifierList` returns the list of Verifiers who checked task `tid`.

 ### Security